Adjustment to keeping Taharat HaMishpacha

 We are new to the rules of family purity, although we have been married for a while.
 My wife is willing to go to the mikveh but finds the rest of the rules, especially the bedikot, disgusting.
 She is upset that a rabbi has to decide when we can have sex, and overwhelmed by all the details.
 I love my wife but also want to keep these rules.
 This is stressing our marriage.
 What can I do?

-Changes in the routine of a couple's life are difficult, whatever their source.
+Changes in the routine of a couple’s life are difficult, whatever their source.
 This is even more true when issues of intimacy are involved.
-What is needed is calm discussion between the two of you so you can progress together on this important decision in a way that works well for you both.
+Calm discussion between the two of you can help you progress together on this important decision in a way that works well for you both.

 This area of Jewish law does have a lot of details.
 Dealing with them generally gets easier with practice.
-Sometimes people who teach these rules teach the "maximum," which makes it more confusing than necessary.
+Sometimes people who teach these rules teach the “maximum,” which makes it more confusing than necessary.
 The basics are often more clear cut and simple.
 This is another reason that it might be good for your wife to discuss her frustration directly with us.
-This can be done either via the website or via the Golda Koschitzky Women's Halachic Hotline.
-Often "woman to woman" discussion helps find "tricks of the trade" that make this lifestyle easier.
+Often “woman to woman” discussion helps find “tricks of the trade” that make this lifestyle easier.